Fil/pangea/src/party/duckdb-spatial.md

 ---

 The map below shows the shape of Ann Arbor.
-Note that to extract the geometry information from GeoParquet, we have to convert the `geometry` field from a `BLOB` (or “[well-known binary](https://libgeos.org/specifications/wkb/)”) with `ST_GeomFromWKB` to `ST_GEOMETRY`, then to GeoJSON (with `ST_AsGeoJSON`), then parse the GeoJSON text to an actual JavaScript Object.
-This is most certainly not the most efficient technique!
+The geometry information is decoded from GeoParquet, then converted to GeoJSON text (with `ST_AsGeoJSON`), then parsed into an actual JavaScript Object.

 ```js echo
 Plot.plot({